The 14 Flat Income Tax States in 2026

 Mississippi (ongoing): Phasing from progressive to a flat rate heading toward 3.5% by 2030.
 The 2026 rate is 4.4%, down from 5.0%.

-Georgia (2024-2029): Converted from graduated (top 5.75%) to flat starting at 5.49% in 2024, now 5.39%, targeting 4.99% by 2029.
+Georgia (2024 onward): Converted from graduated (top 5.75%) to flat at 5.39% in 2024, cut to 5.19% in 2025 and 4.99% in 2026 (HB 463), now targeting 3.99%.

-Kentucky (2018): Reformed from graduated (top 6%) to flat 4.0%.
-Has maintained this rate since.
+Kentucky (2018): Reformed from graduated (top 6%) to a flat 5%, then cut via revenue triggers to 3.5% for 2026.

 Flat vs Graduated: The Policy Debate